Natanlimap/UI-LoginPage/README.md

 # About the project

 ## User interface Project #1: Implementing a UI Login Page
-In this poject was done a user interface login page with Flutter as framework
+In this project was done a user interface login page with Flutter as framework

 ## Screenshot
 <img src="https://github.com/Natanlimap/UI-LoginPage/blob/master/Screenshots/loginpage.png" width="30%"  height="30%" />